KATE HOLDEN CLINIC FREQUENTLY ASKED QUESTIONS

-WHAT IS A CONSULTANT TRICHOLOGIST?
+WHAT IS A CLINICAL TRICHOLOGIST?

-A consultant trichologist is a healthcare professional who specialises in hair and scalp diseases and disorders.
+A clinical trichologist is a healthcare professional who specialises in hair and scalp diseases and disorders.
 Trichologists who have qualified with the Institute of Trichologists are medically trained but not medically qualified - just as podiatrists are medically trained and specialise in feet.
 Trichologists are not doctors or dermatologists unless they have qualified separately as a medical doctor.
 As the term 'trichologist' is not protected in law, it is important that you see a trichologist who is registered with the Institute.

 WHAT CONDITIONS DO YOU DIAGNOSE AND TREAT?